Are you stuck in the middle? Here’s much-needed hope.

 NOT!!!

 It was hard work for months.
 I knew nothing about computers or computer language, much less how to set up a blog.
 It took me a couple of the most frustrating weeks before I was able to write my first post.
 And no one saw it but me because I didn’t know how to make it available to anyone.
-Even today as I write, you are not aware of the thought I’m putting into this.
-You don’t know if it’s the middle of the night.
-You don’t know if I’m tired.
-You are reading the final result, “C”.
-But you have no clue about “B”.
-Just like I don’t see your “B” either.

-And that’s true of most of us.
-I think of depression.
-Maybe you work outside the home and every day the effort you make to even get out of bed is enormous.
-Then to get out the door, etc. This is your “B”.
-No one sees it.
+Maybe you work outside the home, and every day, the effort you make to even get out of bed is enormous.
+Then, to get out the door, etc. This is your “B.” No one sees it.
 They just see your “C.”

-God looks at the middle
+God looks at the middle.

-I’m currently writing my second book.
-It is requiring a lot of reading and studying various persons in the Bible.
-What is interesting to me is that entire lives are covered in a matter of chapters.
-Chapters!
-Mostly, we read about the “A’s” and the “C’s”.
-We get only glimpses into the “B’s”.
-It makes understanding their actions very difficult.
 But it’s what writers like me love.
 It’s what Bible scholars love, discovering the “B’s”.
 I’m reading about Jacob right now and if I didn’t know there was a middle somewhere in his story, I would question why God blessed him the way He did.
 But God looks at the middle, doesn’t He?
-And if I never figure it out, well, again, God knew what He was doing.
+And if I never figure it out, well, again, God saw the middle that we don’t.
+We only surmise.

-The middle is the important part
+The middle is the important part.

 I guess what I’m saying is don’t get discouraged that you haven’t reached “C” yet.
 The “B”, the in-between, the hard work, is what’s important.
 And don’t be too caught up if your “C” turns out to be huge and you gain some accolades.
 Remember, it’s the trip in between A to C that got you where you are.

 We often feel stuck in the middle.
-If that’s you today, remember, eventually you will be unstuck.
-No one stays mired in the middle forever even though it sure can feel that way.
+If that’s you today, remember, eventually, you will be unstuck.
+No one stays mired in the middle forever, even though it sure can feel that way.

 And if you struggle with depression and anxiety and are now better, don’t sit on your haunches and think there is nothing else to do.
 Remember your “B” and put it in motion every time you feel depression or anxiety starting to pull you down.